Bekasi: Transport

+Hydrology

+The City of Bekasi is traversed by the main river, the Kali Bekasi (Bekasi River), along with its tributaries.
+The Bekasi River originates from the confluence of the Cikeas and Cileungsi rivers, which have their sources in the mountains of Bogor Regency.
+Surface water in the Bekasi area includes the Bekasi River, several smaller rivers, and the Tarum Barat irrigation canals used for irrigating fields.
+This water serves as the raw water source for the drinking water needs of the Bekasi region (both the city and the regency) and the DKI Jakarta area.
+Currently, the surface water condition of the Bekasi River is polluted by industrial waste originating from the southern part of the City of Bekasi (industries located in Bogor Regency).

+The City of Bekasi is a part of the Bekasi river basin, located in the downstream area of the basin with slopes ranging from 0 to 2% and elevations between 11 meters to 81 meters above sea level.
+This topographical condition leads to frequent flooding in many areas of Bekasi, especially during the rainy season, such as in the districts of Jatiasih, East Bekasi, Rawalumbu, South Bekasi, Pondok Gede, and Pondok Melati.

 Demographics

-The 2020 Census of Bekasi's population was 2,543,676.
+The 2020 Census of Bekasi's population was 2,543,676, but according to the official estimates for mid 2024 the total had become 2,644,058, an increase of over 100,000.
 Bekasi is inhabited by many different ethnic groups, mostly Sundanese, Betawi and Javanese descent.
 Sundanese are the largest minority as well as other minorities include Minangkabau, Bataks, and Chinese.

+The regional language used by the majority of the population is the Betawi Ora dialect.
+Then at the southern end, Sundanese language (Bekasi dialect) is also spoken, precisely in districts of Jatisampurna and Bantargebang.

 Most citizens in Bekasi adhere to Islam.
 Other religions include Christianity (Roman Catholicism and Protestantism), Hinduism, Buddhism, and Confucianism.

 Sport

-Bekasi was the home base of the football team PCB Persipasi., with Patriot Chandrabhaga Stadium as the home stadium of the club.
+Bekasi was the home base of the football team Persipasi Kota Bekasi, and Bekasi City with Patriot Chandrabhaga Stadium as the home stadium of the two clubs.

-Administrative Districts
+Administrative districts

-Bekasi City is divided into twelve districts ('kecamatan'), listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates for mid 2021.
-The table also includes the number of urban villages (kelurahan) within the district, and its postal codes.
+Bekasi City is divided into twelve districts ('kecamatan'), listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates for mid 2024.
+The table also includes the locations of the district administrative centres, the number of urban villages (all classed as kelurahan) within each district, and its postal codes.